Using FakeGPSUtility to Debug Location Change in Apps

 From sports to city guides — many apps now deal with location and heading-related events.
-Testing those apps is quite a tricky process, as it doesn't matter how well you test it at your current location, if you are going to offer it to users worldwide.
-Don't panic, there's a better way to fix a naughty bug appearing, for example, only in Honolulu than relying on vague bug reports from Hawaiian users.
+Testing those apps is quite a tricky process, as it doesn't matter how well you test it at your current location if you are going to offer it to users worldwide.
+Don't panic, there's a better way to debug location change, for example, only in Honolulu than relying on vague bug reports from Hawaiian users.
 To lessen this burden, we’ve made FakeGPSUtility, an instrument that allows you to replace data for the CLLocationManager with custom parameters.

 How to Install

 There are two ways to install FakeGPSUtility from GitHub: either manually or from CocoaPods.

 - Drag the FakeGPSUtility folder into your Xcode project.

 - Add MapKit and CoreLocation frameworks into your target.

 - Enter in your *.pod file: pod 'FakeGPSUtility', :git =>